als0184/Personal-Projects/Scripts/README.md

 ---
 # Hotkey Scripts using AutoHotKey
 Welcome to my collection of hotkey scripts!
-Intended for convenience, these tools help to streamline my daily tasks.
+Intended for convenience, these tools help to streamline my daily tasks, and act as a fun side project.

 ---
 # Overview: